Elohina/supertool/README.md

 # SupertoolFr

-The tool that lets hearoes to know people to save.
+The tool that lets heroes know the people that need their help.

 ## Development server
+1. Run `npm install`

-- Run `npm start` for a dev server.
+2. Run `npm start` for a dev server.
-- Navigate to `http://localhost:4200/`.
+3. Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Running unit tests